 - M.A.
 East Asian Languages and Civilizations, University of Pennsylvania

-- Thesis: “Script in the Margins: Representations of Women in Premodern Chinese Orthography”
+- Thesis: “Inscribing Femininity: Representations of Women in Early Premodern Chinese Orthography”

 - Advisor: Dr. Victor H. Mair